 I wrote about the legacies of violent fathers in our national culture after the Kavanaugh hearings for The New Yorker in “Why Is Being Held Accountable So Terrifying Under Patriarchy?”
 (November 2018).
 Here’s another, very different piece about my father: “Portrait of My Father” (Granta, March 2009), and a piece I’m very proud of, one I wrote with him shortly before his death: “The Lucky One” (Guernica, December 2011).
 About my own life as a parent: “My Family Celebrates All The Holidays” (New Yorker, December 2018); “How To Grant Your Child An Inner Life” (New Yorker, March 2019).
 One of my first published essays was a piece about Robert Bly’s Iron John, a book that still haunts my imagination: “Remembering Iron John“ (Slate, August 2006)

-Some of my other favorite pieces of criticism: “Unmemorabilia: On Haruki Murakami’s 1Q84“ (Threepenny Review, Summer 2012); “The End of Mourning: On Tony Kushner’s The Intelligent Homosexual’s Guide to Capitalism and Communism With a Key to the Scriptures” (Los Angeles Review of Books, March 15, 2012); “Reproductive Rights: On Marcus Boon’s In Praise of Copying“ (The New Republic Online, May 22, 2011); “The Novel Is Not Dead, Despite Some Critics’ Best Attempts” (Boston Review, May-June 2011); “Eleanor Roosevelt Murdering Babies: The Theater of Wallace Shawn” (Threepenny Review, Fall 2010); “Frayed Rope for a Thousand Years: On David Hinton’s Classical Chinese Poetry: An Anthology” (Threepenny Review, Winter 2009/2010); “Time Must Have A Stop: On Michael Ondaatje’s Divisadero” (new online edition; originally published in Threepenny Review, Winter 2008).
+Some of my other favorite older pieces of criticism: “Unmemorabilia: On Haruki Murakami’s 1Q84“ (Threepenny Review, Summer 2012); “The End of Mourning: On Tony Kushner’s The Intelligent Homosexual’s Guide to Capitalism and Communism With a Key to the Scriptures” (Los Angeles Review of Books, March 15, 2012); “Reproductive Rights: On Marcus Boon’s In Praise of Copying“ (The New Republic Online, May 22, 2011); “The Novel Is Not Dead, Despite Some Critics’ Best Attempts” (Boston Review, May-June 2011); “Eleanor Roosevelt Murdering Babies: The Theater of Wallace Shawn” (Threepenny Review, Fall 2010); “Frayed Rope for a Thousand Years: On David Hinton’s Classical Chinese Poetry: An Anthology” (Threepenny Review, Winter 2009/2010); “Time Must Have A Stop: On Michael Ondaatje’s Divisadero” (new online edition; originally published in Threepenny Review, Winter 2008).